-Aortic valve replacement is typically an open-heart surgery.
-But a minimally invasive method—using surgery or a catheter procedure—may be an option for some people.
+Aortic valve replacement is usually an open-heart surgery.
+But minimally invasive surgery may be an option for some people.

 aortic valve is located near the front of the chest.
-So surgeons have discovered
+The ribs don't have to be spread.

-replacing the aortic valve is the same in minimally invasive surgery as in
+The way the valve is replaced is the same as in open-heart valve surgery.

-Less invasive surgery may have benefits over conventional valve
+This surgery may have benefits over regular surgery.
+These include:

-Whether one of these methods is right for you depends on a lot of things including your health and your personal feelings.
+Whether this type of valve surgery is right for you depends on a lot of things, including your health and your personal feelings.

 You will likely talk with your doctor about the potential benefits